20 Best Day Trips by Train From Barcelona (2023)

 Tarragona’s old town, with its narrow streets and historic charm, is great for wandering.
 The city also has a vibrant food scene, with plenty of spots to enjoy fresh seafood.

 Don’t miss out on the local vermouth – it’s a regional specialty.
-The train ride to Tarragona is straightforward and comfortable, offering glimpses of the beautiful Catalan coastline along the way.
+The train ride to Tarragona for this a day trip from Barcelona is straightforward and comfortable, offering glimpses of the beautiful Catalan coastline along the way.

-For those who appreciate a good glass of wine and the tranquil vibes of the countryside, a day trip to the Penedès wine region is a must.
+For those who appreciate a good glass of wine and the a day trip to the Penedès wine region is a must.
 Roughly an hour by train from Barcelona, this area is renowned for its wine, particularly Cava, the Spanish answer to champagne.

 The journey is a pleasant one, with scenic views that set the tone for a relaxing day.
 Once there, you can visit various vineyards and bodegas.